 In our busy-valued world, sleep deprivation has become a national crisis.
 Research at the Department of Psychiatry, College of Medicine, University of Arizona, found not getting enough sleep is linked to a number of adverse health reactions including:

 The National Sleep Foundation recommends that adults sixty-five and older get 7-8 hours of sleep per night for better cognition, mental and physical health.
 Seniors, especially women, often have trouble falling asleep which leads to sleep deprivation according to the NIH Senior Health website.
-Women often sleep less deeply and have less slow wave activity—that body restoring and rebuilding phase of sleep.
+Women often sleep less deeply and have less slow-wave activity—that body restoring and rebuilding phase of sleep.
 Women also wake up more often throughout the night, resulting in daytime tiredness and the perchance for napping.
 Sleep issues affect at least 25% of senior women on a regular basis.

 This happens because we lose our protective (hormone) armor at menopause and hormone levels play an integral part in how well we sleep.
 At all stages of women’s lives, the hormone progesterone affects brain functions.
 When in balance, progesterone produces a sense of calmness, and its sedating and anti-anxiety qualities help promote rejuvenating sleep.
 Our brains are highly sensitive to progesterone.
 Sadly, our progesterone levels drop precipitously after menopause.

 Another hormone, Dehydroepiandrosterone, or DHEA, helps maintain normal sleep patterns.
 DHEA peaks when we are young adults and then begins to decline.
 By the time we reach seventy, our DHEA levels may be less than one-fifth of what we had at age twenty.
 Our thyroid glands also impact every system in our bodies.
-These glands influence our energy levels, mental focus and functions, sleep cycles, hearts rates, digestion, and more.
+These glands influence our energy levels, mental focus and functions, sleep cycles, heart rates, digestion, and more.
 About 25% of women develop thyroid problems by their early forties.

 Stress and high cortisol levels wreck sleep.
 At night, if we are stressed out our cortisol levels rise just as we need to wind down.
 We then feel more alert and awake at bedtime, making sleeping impossible.
 We sleep lightly and wake often, then toss and turn or get up and spend those precious “sleep hours” watching reruns of Rachel Ray making dinner.